MotusWTS/motusServer/inst/root_overlay.md

  - `PERMISSIONS` is the desired file permission string, in octal format
  - `PATH` is the path to the file relative to root

-The files to be installed are in the `inst/root` tree of the package repo, with generic ownership and permissions.
+The files to be installed are in the `inst/root_overlay` tree of the package repo, with generic ownership and permissions.

-For example, the line `% root root 644 /etc/cron.d/sqlite_daily_backup` indicates the file `inst/root_overlay/etc/cron.d/sqlite_daily_backup` will be copied to `/etc/cron.d/sqlite_daily_backup`, its ownership will be `root:root`, and its mode will be 644 (rw-r-r-).
+For example, the line `% root root 644 /etc/cron.d/sqlite_daily_backup` indicates the file `inst/root_overlay/etc/cron.d/sqlite_daily_backup` will be copied to `/etc/cron.d/sqlite_daily_backup`, its ownership will be `root:root`, and its mode will be 644 (rw-r--r--).

 Here are the files: